James-H007/Brrr/userStoriesREADME.md

       "message": "Validation Error",
       "statusCode": 400,
       "errors": {
-        "address": "Street address is required",
-        "city": "City is required",
-        "state": "State is required",
-        "country": "Country is required",
-        "lat": "Latitude is not valid",
-        "lng": "Longitude is not valid",
-        "name": "Name must be less than 50 characters", "description": "Description is required",
-        "price": "Price per day is required"
+        "title": "Needs to be at least 8 characters", "url": "must be unique url"
       }
     }
     ```

-### Add an Image to a Blog based on the Blog's id
+### Add an Background Image to a Blog based on the Blog's id

+needs work

 Create and return a new image for a Blog specified by id.